odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/bharatpur/excursions/visit-to-the-bird-sanctuary/
-        title: Visit to the bird sanctuary
+        title: Early-morning and late-afternoon visits to the bird sanctuary
         content: >-
           Keoladeo Ghana is one of the world’s finest bird sanctuaries.
 The best time to visit is in the early mornings and late afternoons, when the